orientation/orientation/README.md

 ### Docker
 See [Docker installation instructions](DOCKER.md).

-### Manual Setup
+## Local Setup

-Almost one step: `rake orientation:install`
+1. Run `git clone git@github.com:orientation/orientation.git` in Terminal.
+2. `cd` into the cloned directory.
+3. Run `rake orientation:install` in Terminal.
+This will install gem dependencies.
+4. Check the output in Terminal.
+You should see a line that says `Use the following value for the SECRET_KEY_BASE key:` with a long random string afterward.
+Copy the string and find the paste it in the `.env` file as the `SECRET_KEY_BASE`, around `line 20`.
+5. In the `.env` file, set the `DATABASE_USERNAME` and `DATABASE_PASSWORD`.
+6. Run `rake db:create db:setup` in Terminal.
+7. Run `rails s` to start the server.
+8. Visit at `localhost:3000`.

-Make sure to check the [installation task](lib/tasks/orientation.rake) if anything strange happens during installation.
+*Make sure to check the [installation task](lib/tasks/orientation.rake) if anything strange happens during installation.*

-Once you're done, pay close attention to the `.env` file that will appear at the root.
-It's copied from [`.env.example`](.env.example) and contains all the environment variables needed to configure Orientation.
+*Once you're done, pay close attention to the `.env` file that will appear at the root.
+It's copied from [`.env.example`](.env.example) and contains all the environment variables needed to configure Orientation.*

-OAuth is disabled in development and you will be signed in as whichever user is returned from `User.first`.
+*OAuth is disabled in development and you will be signed in as whichever user is returned from `User.first`.*

 ## Deployment